-- 4. Click Next to proceed and enter a descriptive name (for example Pixel 4 API 30) into the name field or simply accept the default name. - 5.
+- 4. Click Next to proceed and enter a descriptive name (for example Pixel 4 API 31) into the name field or simply accept the default name. - 5.
 Click Finish to create the AVD. - 6.
 With the AVD created, the AVD Manager may now be closed.
-If future modifications to the AVD are necessary, simply re-open the AVD Manager, select the AVD from the list and click on the pencil icon in the Actions column of the device row in the AVD Manager.
+If future modifications to the AVD are necessary, simply re-open the AVD Manager, select the AVD from the list, click on the down arrow in the Actions column and select Edit from the drop-down menu.